 Open House and Maple Sugaring Tours – March 9 – 10, 2019

 During Virginia’s Highland Maple Festival, we’re tapping our own sugar maple trees and boiling down the sap to make more of our fantastic Hidden Meadows maple syrup.
 We’d love for you to join us to watch the maple sugaring process, tour the camp facilities, meet the directors, and of course, sample syrup straight from the source!
 This is a great opportunity for both new and returning families to visit with the directors and get a feel for life at camp.
-Information session and tours offered at 1:00 pm and 3:00 pm each day.
+Information session and tours begin at 1:00 pm.
 Join us either Saturday or Sunday, whichever suits your schedule!
 RSVP is recommended, but not required.

 Take in the scenic views of Camp Hidden Meadows as you run our 5K course on a mix of gravel roads and wooded trails.
 The race will begin at 10 am and will be followed by a free post-run pancake breakfast featuring our homemade maple syrup for all runners.
 Comfortable lodging options available; for more information contact us at (304) 456-5191.